hack66/bet2512/README.md

 docker run -p 8842:8842 -d ooniprobe
 ```

-If you don't shut down your system and if you don't stop the docker container,
+If you don't shut down your system and if you don't stop the Docker container,
 the tests will be running every day.
 Otherwise, please remember to run the
 above command after each reboot, in order to re-start the container.